-Nishimura & Asahi is one of Japan's premier full-service law firms, covering all aspects of domestic and international business and corporate activity.
-The firm currently has more than 500 Japanese and foreign lawyers and employs over 700 support staff, including tax accountants, and one of the largest teams of paralegals in Japan.
+Nishimura & Asahi is Japan's largest law firm, covering all aspects of domestic and international business and corporate activity.
+The firm has over 600 Japanese and foreign lawyers - employing over 700 support staff, including tax accountants, patent attorneys, senior Japanese and foreign business support professionals, and paralegals.